 What a trial looks like from the ground level

 Once you are in court for your trial, the court will hear from witnesses involved in your case and review other evidence to decide whether or not you have followed your service plan as well as you could be expected to do.

 Can you be a safe parent?
-This is the ultimate question that the judge in your case will need to decide.
-What is in your child's best interests now, and the future and any other consideration relevant to your case will be decided upon by the judge in your hearing?
+This is the ultimate question that the judge in yoneed to decide.
+Wha in your caset is in your child's best interests now, and in the future, and any other consideration relevant to your case will be decided upon by the judge in your hearing?
 In the past few days, I wrote about how important it is to make sure that you understand all aspects of your case, the safety plan, and what is expected of you in your case.
 All of this is so important that you will be expected to fulfill your obligations under these plans.
 If you do not, you run the risk of losing the opportunity to have a relationship with your child.

 A trial can last for multiple days.
 You will need to be present for the entire length of the trial and should take off work to do so, if necessary.
 The trial result will be a judge signing final orders that could either return your child to your home, name another person as the managing conservator of your child that allows you to maintain some degree of rights to your child, or the order could terminate your parental rights completely.

 Once your parental rights are terminated, you would have no say-so over where your child ends up living.
 You know a relative or other person could be awarded conservatorship rights to your child in this instance.
 Or, your child could be placed into the permanent care of CPS and then adopted by a relative, friend, foster parent, or another person.